jftsang/jftsang.github.io/content/naming-power.md

 name.
 [Sun Yat-sen was a particularly notable example.](https://en.wikipedia.org/wiki/Names_of_Sun_Yat-sen)

-I recently had the pleasure of commissioning a number of new computers for a new lab network, and as part of that, was tasked with coming up with names for these machines.

 I like naming things.
 Names make it possible to refer to something.
 Good names make it possible to refer to something unambiguously.
 Even better names allow you to not only refer to something, but also to place it